owid/owid-grapher/docs/devcontainer-setup.md

 This section explains how to check the logs for the database loading script that runs the first time you use this setup.

 An important note first: when using the VS Code Devcontainers extension, there is difference between the terminal in VS Code and a normal terminal that you open on your computer (i.e. your normal Windows or Mac terminal).
 The VS Code terminal gives you a shell running **inside** the development container.
 It has access to all the tools like node, yarn etc that you need to compile and run the codebase.
-It does not have access to the docker runtime though which the container is running.
+It does not have access to the docker runtime though which is running the container.
 A normal terminal is the opposite, it operates **outside** the container - it has access to the docker command line tools but not all the tools running inside the development container.

 To check the status, make sure you run the following commands in a terminal **outside** your devcontainer, in the working directory root of this repository: